crguezl/how-jquery-works-tutorial/README.md

-# Ruby Sinatra and jQuery Simple Examples
+# Ruby Sinatra and jQuery `get` Ajax Simple Examples

 There are four branches: